 Administration Releases Conflicting Information on Scope of New Immigration Ban

-Less than a week after issuing an immigration ban restricting entry into the United States of certain H-1B, H-2B, J and L nonimmigrants, the Trump administration amended the order to further limit the entry of foreign nationals.
-Although the language of the initial order suggested that individuals who are outside the US but possessed a valid visa in another non-immigrant visa category (such as a tourist visa, student visa, or other qualifying working visa), would be eligible to receive a new visa in one of the restricted categories, the new amendment clarifies that this is not the case.
+Less than a week after issuing an immigration ban restricting entry into the United States of certain H-1B, H-2B, J, and L nonimmigrants, the Trump administration amended the order to further limit the entry of foreign nationals.
+Although the language of the initial order suggested that individuals who are outside the US but possessed a valid visa in another non-immigrant visa category (such as a tourist visa, student visa, or another qualifying working visa), would be eligible to receive a new visa in one of the restricted categories, the new amendment clarifies that this is not the case.

 It remains unclear whether individuals who were in the US in H, J, or L status on June 24, 2020 (the effective date of the order) will be subject to the ban if they travel internationally.
 Although the State Department provided answers to some questions in a recent series of tweets, much of the information conflicted with the plain language of the proclamation or raised other questions about the scope of the order.
 For the time being, we urge our clients to avoid traveling internationally if at all possible.
 If international travel is essential, please contact us first to discuss the risks.

 We will update you as additional information becomes available.